Constitutie van de Postunie van de Staten van het Amerikaanse Werelddeel, Spanje en Portugal

 Vigencia y duración del Reglamento General

-El presente Reglamento General entrará en vigor el día diecinueve de marzo de mil novecientos noventa y ocho y permanecerá vigente hasta la puesta en ejecución de las Actas del próximo Congreso.
+El presente Reglamento General entrará en vigor el día primero de enero de dos mil catorce y permanecerá vigente hasta la puesta en ejecución de las Actas del próximo Congreso.

 EN FE DE LO CUAL, los Representantes Plenipotenciarios de los gobiernos de los países miembros de la Unión firman el presente Reglamento General en la sede de la Unión, en la ciudad de Montevideo, capital de la República Oriental del Uruguay, el día dieciocho de marzo de mil novecientos noventa y ocho.